Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-stream-binder-eventhubs/eventhubs-binder/README.md

 >
 >  When using the Restful API to send messages, the **Active profiles** must contain `manual`.

 #### Method 1: Connection string based usage

-1. Create [Azure Event Hubs][create-event-hubs].
-    Please note `Basic` tier is unsupported.
-After creating the Azure Event Hub, you can create your own Consumer Group or use the default "$Default" Consumer Group.

-1. Create [Azure Storage][create-azure-storage] for checkpoint usage.

 1. Update [application.yaml][application.yaml].